-Ramp sales faster and eliminate thrashing in marketing
+Rule #2: Ramp sales faster and eliminate thrashing in marketing

-OI leaders get there faster by optimizing the full launch process:
+Market-driven companies get there faster by optimizing the full launch process:

 Second, audit your primary marketing deliverables and eliminate any extraneous information that is not 100% focused on the market and persona and their problems.
-If you can’t entirely eliminate information about you or your technology, put it in backup or in the lower-level details.
-By implementing only these two simple steps, companies can improve the ROI by up to 50%, eliminating entire campaigns and significantly increasing sales productivity.
+If you can’t eliminate information about you or your technology, put it in the backup or the lower-level details.
+Companies can improve the ROI by eliminating entire campaigns and significantly increasing sales productivity.

 SIMPLE MEASURE: Multiply the cost of running a marketing campaign for one of your products by two and add it as an avoided cost.
 Take your revenue assumption for full productivity in the channel and multiply by the number of months beyond three that it takes you to achieve it.
-The difference between this number and actual results is lost revenue.
+The difference between this number and the actual results is lost revenue.
 Add these two figures together.

-Raise your customer satisfaction levels to best-in-class
+Rule #3: Raise your customer satisfaction levels to best-in-class

-Best-in-class companies garner customer satisfaction rates, renewal rates and achieve Net Promoter Scores.
+Time-to-value is the third ROI measurement of being market-driven.
+Best-in-class companies garner customer satisfaction rates and renewal rates and achieve higher Net Promoter Scores.
 What are the impacts of creating these levels of customer satisfaction?
 What CEOs have come to realize is that this is their number one measurement for success.
 For some very virtuous and pragmatic reasons—costs decrease and revenues increase in direct proportion.

 How can being market-driven impact customer satisfaction, thereby creating very satisfied customers?
 A formal customer relations program is the first step.
-The best programs include both electronic and personal contact management, early access to products, “loyalty” programs such as preferred licensing terms, “named” support staff, escalation paths for resolving conflicts, and customer advisory councils/conferences.
+The best programs include electronic and personal contact management, early access to products, “loyalty” programs such as preferred licensing terms, “named” support staff, escalation paths for resolving conflicts and customer advisory councils/conferences.

 SIMPLE MEASURE: Take the difference between your current customer satisfaction rating and 90% and divide it by two.
 Multiply the actual number by 10% of your cost structure.
 Add it as an avoided cost.

-Improve retention and productivity of the workforce
+Rule #4: Improve retention and productivity of the workforce

 Ask any technology industry CFO and they will tell you that the number one contributing variable to the bottom line is people costs.
 Making your workforce more productive and retaining key employees is an often overlooked part of the ROI equation for product managers.